mitchellcarroll/MarsRover/README.md

 The second area that I would like to improve is error handling.
 I have very basic error handling with the CantMoveException but there are several unhandled exceptions that use the System error handling.

-• System.IndexOutOfRangeException: Index was outside the bounds of the array.
+• i.e. `System.IndexOutOfRangeException: Index was outside the bounds of the array.`

-Another needed exception is if a user tries to enter the turn / move commands that are not valid (L,R, M) then it ignores the command.
+Another needed exception is if a user tries to enter the `turn / move` commands that are not valid (L,R, M) then it ignores the command.
 A better way to handle this is to check the input and then re-prompt the user to try the input again.

 Overall, I enjoyed the challenge and think that I can learn C# and improve my overall abilities as a programmer.